aliemre1990/aet-gulp-ts-sass/README.md

 ### Input Directories
 You put your source files in theese directories.
-#### modules
-This directory is where the your modules reside.
+* **modules:**   This directory is where the your modules reside.
 Entire client project exists as modules.
 Each module has its own markup, style and script file.

-### layoutModules
-Where layout modules reside.
+* **layoutModules:** Where layout modules reside.
 Layout module file structure is same as modules.

-### libraryScripts
-Your imported script files that are used by module or layout module script files.
+* **libraryScripts:** Your imported script files that are used by module or layout module script files.

-### libraryStyles
-Your imported style files that are used by module or layout module style files.
+* **libraryStyles:** Your imported style files that are used by module or layout module style files.

-### standaloneStyleLibraries
-Your standalone styles.
+* **standaloneStyleLibraries:** Your standalone styles.
 They will be referenced independently on markup files.

-### markupTemplates
+* **markupTemplates**
 Where your html markup boilerplate files reside.
 Theese files are empty html templates.
 Usually you will have a single file here.

 ## outputDirectories
 The paths where your built files will reside.

-### markupFiles
-Where your built markup files reside.
+* **markupFiles:** Where your built markup files reside.

-### moduleScripts
-Where your built module script files reside.
+* **moduleScripts:** Where your built module script files reside.
-...
-And so on...

 ## referenceParentPaths
 Paths that will be used in script and style tags.
 We will use these paths to determine file type.
 Is referenced script tag module script or layout script.
 Or vendor script.
 Usually you wont need to change theese properties.